 The past two years have emphasized the need for social interaction and community support, especially for the youth in our city.
 In addition to transitioning to and then away from online school, our youth have had to work through separation from friends and family, health anxieties, caring for younger siblings, and more.
 And while our youth continue to grow in resiliency and creativity, many students in our community still need extra support both academically and socially.
 Nationally, one in three people are growing up without this extra support outside of their family (https://www.mentoring.org/mentoring-impact).
 One solution for both of these issues are community based tutoring and mentoring programs.

-We hope you will consider adding volunteering to your busy schedule to help a child learn to read.
-Just an hour a week will make a difference.
+Just one hour a week will make a difference.
 “It was incredibly gratifying to watch a child learn to read, to know that I helped a child master a skill that would serve him his entire life.
-Tutoring with the Alexandria Tutoring Consortium has been one of the single most meaningful experiences of my adult life.”
-A Cora Kelly Tutor
+Tutoring with the Alexandria Tutoring Consortium has been one of the single most meaningful experiences of my adult life,” a Cora Kelly tutor said.

 Here are some more benefits of mentoring and tutoring for the child (and the adult):

 Tutors work with students at all grade levels to strengthen reading, math, or other academic skills; help with homework; and share knowledge and expertise.
 Most programs provide training and resources to support tutors.
 Programs request that tutors commit to a regular schedule and are available for one school year.

 Mentors provide the positive experiences, supports, opportunities, and relationships young people need to grow up healthy, caring and responsible.
 Most mentoring programs ask that mentors commit to one or more years with a mentee and meet with the mentee on a consistent basis.